haggqvist459/AOEM_MGE/README.md

     - [ ] Compare score to previous events
     - [ ] Information button with small pop up
 - [ ] Total Score Component
-    - [ ] List total score from entire week
+    - [x] List total score from entire week
-    - [ ] Compare to listed scores from previous events
+    - [x] Compare to listed scores from previous events
     - [ ] List which days are within top 10 range and which arent
-    - [ ] Determine remaining speed up needs before top 10 score can be achieved
     - [ ] Information button with small pop up

 ### Admin Page: